lidofinance/docs/docs/guides/deposit-security-manual.md

   lidofinance/lido-council-daemon@sha256:9b8de41aea016736a4ee417e604f4d0329993d45f07796bde3a0e741284db16b
 ```

 Port 3000 is used for prometheus metrics.
+You don't have to expose it if you don't collect metrics.

-`RPC_URL` is the URI to web3 RPC you want to use. `WALLET_PRIVATE_KEY` environment variable should be managed as a sensitive secret.
+`RPC_URL` is the URI to web3 RPC you want to use (Goerli for testnet). `WALLET_PRIVATE_KEY` environment variable should be managed as a sensitive secret.
 The key should be in the `0xabcd...` format.

-Note: every time the container restarts it warms up local cache of historical data, which takes a lot of RPC queries and about 30m of time.
-In the next versions we'll implement a volume to store the cache so that the warmup timeout only happens on the first run ever.
+Note: every time the container starts fresh it warms up cache of historical data, stored in the volume you provide.
+Cache warming takes a lot of RPC queries and up to 30m of time.
 That cache is fully deterministic, fairly easily repopulated and you shouldn't be afraid to lose it.

 #### Run from source code